This blog has been updated for the June 2018 series.

 As the June exams draw to a close, it’s that time of year again when our thoughts all turn to results and the culmination of a lot of hard work.
 This year we’ll be issuing the first results for our new reformed A Levels and the new GCSEs (9-1), with new 9-1 GCSEs in 16 further subjects, including the new double award for combined science.
 These qualifications are linear and you may already have read our handy explanation on how linear qualifications and their grade boundaries work.
 We’ve also got further guidance on the 9-1 results grading and what's new in 2018.

 In this blog, I wanted to provide a summary of how our results documents can support your results days since results information is available in different places.

 These contain qualification grades only.
 Component results will be available in both our Interchange reports and via our results analysis service, Active Results – described below.

 We’ll be providing refreshed results files weekly throughout the post-results period via Interchange.
 To access the updated files, log in to Interchange, hover over ‘Results’ in the left-hand menu and click on ‘EDI Results’.

 These ‘centre reports’ are available on Interchange from restricted results release date.
-A full explanation and examples of all the reports are available on our new web page.
+A full explanation and examples of all the reports are available on our web page.
 For the reformed linear qualifications, the following reports should be particularly useful:

 For linear qualifications, grade boundaries are set at qualification level; however, to see how performance in a particular component contributes to the overall qualification grade, we publish ‘notional’ grade boundaries at component level.

-It’s worth bearing in mind that our new raw mark to UMS converter doesn’t apply for the new AS Levels as they don’t have UMS and so it isn’t needed!
+It’s worth bearing in mind our raw mark to UMS converter doesn’t apply for the new linear qualifications as they don’t have UMS and so it isn’t needed!

 Results can be analysed using our free results analysis service, Active Results (accessed via Interchange from results days).
 To access Active Results, you need either the centre administrator or tutor/teacher roles so it’s a good idea to ensure everyone within your centre has the right access before results day.